-While most employment lawsuits are against employers, you can sue an employee for such things as breach of contract and damages.
+While most employment lawsuits are against employers, an employer can sue an employee for such things as breach of contract or violation of a restrictive covenant.

 If the amount of money is small, you may be able to take your case to a small claims court.
 Each state has specific dollar limits for small claims court.

-Who is it you want to sue?
 Is it a person, a business, or more than one?
 Knowing who you want to go after is important because it can determine the amount you may get from the lawsuit.
 It will also help you decide if the difficulty of suing that person or company is worth the time, effort, and cost.

-How much do you expect to get from this lawsuit?
-Costs for any lawsuit involve court costs and legal fees.
+The costs for any lawsuit involve court costs and legal fees.
 In small claims court, you may not need an attorney but there are still court costs to pay to file the lawsuit.
-If the costs are higher than the amount you might get, is it worth suing?
+If the costs are higher than the amount you might get, it may not make financial sense to sue.

-What was the damage?
-How much did the other person cost you?
-Be realistic.
+Consider how the other person cost you and be realistic.
 If there was little damage, the amount you get won't be much.

-Can you reasonably expect to get your money from the defendant?
-In many small claims cases, the party that gets the judgment (the court's decision on the amount owed) has a difficult time getting the money because the defendant has nothing to give.
+In many small claims cases, the party that gets the judgment—the court's decision on the amount owed—has a difficult time getting the money because the defendant has nothing to give.
 As the old adage goes, "you can't get blood from a stone."